-PBR is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: PBR = $N{MIN} \times 0.5R{MAX} \times F_R$ .
-The recovery factor ( $F_R$ ) for this stock has been set at 0.5 rather than the default value of 0.1 for endangered species because population levels are increasing in the presence of a known take (NMFS 2016).
-Thus, PBR is 161 whales ( $16,100 \times 0.02 \times 0.5$ ).
+PBR is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: PBR = $N{MIN} \times 0.5R{MAX} \times F_R$.
+The recovery factor (F_R) for this stock has been set at 0.5 rather than the default value of 0.1 for endangered species because population levels are increasing in the presence of a known take (NMFS 2016).
+Thus, PBR is 161 whales ($16,100 \times 0.02 \times 0.5$).
 The calculation of a PBR level for the Western Arctic bowhead whale stock is required by the MMPA even though the subsistence harvest quota is established under the authority of the IWC based on an extensively tested SLA (IWC 2003).
 The quota is based on subsistence need or the ability of the bowhead whale population to sustain a harvest, whichever is smaller.
 The IWC bowhead whale quota takes precedence over the PBR estimate for the purpose of managing the Alaska Native subsistence harvest from this stock.
-From 2013 to 2018, the IWC established a block quota of 336 landed bowhead whales.
-Because some whales are struck and lost, the IWC set a strike limit of 67 (plus up to 15 previously unused strikes) per year.
-In recent years, an arrangement between the United States and the Russian Federation ensures that the total quota of bowhead whales struck will not exceed the limits set by the IWC.
-Under this arrangement, the Chukotka Natives in Russia may use no more than seven strikes, and Alaska Natives may use no more than 75 strikes.
-The total block quota for 2019 to 2025 is 392 whales, with no more than 67 strikes per year, except that any unused portion of a strike quota from the three prior quota blocks can be carried forward and added to the strike quotas of subsequent years, provided that no more than 50% of the annual strike limit is added to the strike quota for any one year.
+In 2018, the IWC revised the bowhead whale subsistence quota (IWC 2018 Schedule amendment).
+Under the revisions, the total block quota for 2019 to 2025 is 392 whales, with no more than 67 strikes per year, except that any unused portion of a strike quota from the three prior quota blocks can be carried forward and added to the strike quotas of subsequent years, provided that no more than 50% of the annual strike limit is added to the strike quota for any one year (IWC 2018 Schedule amendment, section 13(b)1).
+A bilateral agreement between the United States and the Russian Federation ensures that the total quota of bowhead whales struck will not exceed the limits set by the IWC.
+Under this bilateral arrangement, the Chukotka Natives in Russia may use no more than seven strikes and Alaska Natives may use no more than 93 strikes per year.